 Spiritual mourning is sorrow over our sins against God

 The mourning for which Christ promises Divine comfort is a sorrowing over our sins with a godly sorrow.

 This is the godly sorrow Paul speaks about in 2 Corinthians 7:10.
 It is blessed because it “produces a repentance that leads to life.”
 You know about natural sorrow.
 You may know about sinful sorrow.
 What do you know about godly sorrow, this mourning that is blessed?

 This subject is of huge importance to the church today, because true Christians are surrounded by a form of faith that has been so emaciated, so diluted, that it’s unrecognizably different from what Jesus speaks about.

 Thank God for the marvelous truth that we are justified by faith: “Since we have been justified by faith, we have peace with God through our Lord Jesus Christ” (Romans 5:1).
 Why does faith justify?
 Why does faith justify and not works?

 A believer is justified by faith because faith unites a person to Jesus Christ, who justifies, sanctifies and glorifies believers through the power of His shed blood.
 This power is applied to the life of the believer by the presence and power of the Holy Spirit.

-When Jesus Christ enters a life, He comes to forgive you and He comes to make you holy.
-He accepts you as you are–that’s grace, but He never leaves you as you are–that’s grace too!
+Faith is the bond of a living union with Christ.
+And when Christ enters a life, He comes to forgive you and to make you holy.
+He accepts you as you are, but His grace will never leave you as you are.